-By default the Mesh collider will pick the Mesh Filter assigned mesh as the Mesh to represent the Collider.
+By default, the Mesh Collider will use the mesh assigned to the Mesh Filter as the representation for the Collider.

-The Rigidbody component goes apart of the Collider component, giving independency and control over itself and acting as an "addon" for the static collider.
-It does also state if the interaction of the Collider Is Kinematic or not.
+The Rigidbody component operates independently from the Collider component, providing autonomy and control over its behavior.
+It acts as an 'addon' to the static collider and also determines whether the Collider's interaction is Kinematic or not.

 Applying a Collider to a GameObject is as easy as adding the component in the Inspector Window once you have your GameObject selected.
 It is located in Component/Physics/ but you can also search for it by using the keyword Collider.